Ava-Hatfield/Ava-Hatfield.github.io/_pages/about.md

 I am a junior at Vanderbilt University majoring in Chemical Engineering with minors in Chemistry, Digital Fabrication, and Engineering Management.
 I am passionate about bridging technical problem-solving and business strategy, and I look forward to applying my quantitative and interpersonal skills to a career in finance on a team that values my unique skill set.

-* Vanderbilt University
-  * Bachelor of Engineering in Chemical Engineering
-  * Minors in Chemistry, Engineering Management, and Digital Fabrication
-  * Expected Graduation in May of 2027

 ## Education

 ### Vanderbilt University